 “Our IPO will mark the next stage in our growth story, building on our long, profitable track record.

 “Our business has evolved significantly since 2002 and we are now the UK’s leading provider of compliance and business services to directly authorised financial advisers.

 “Through our entrepreneurial culture and clarity of strategic vision we have become a disruptive force in financial intermediation, building a membership base of over 3,400 adviser firms and associated proprietary network of 135 financial institutions.”

-Stevens added: “Our IPO on the London Stock Exchange will further raise the profile of The SimplyBiz Group, providing additional momentum to our growth strategy and enabling us to put in place additional incentive schemes for our staff.
+Stevens added: “Our IPO on the London Stock Exchange will further raise the profile of The SimplyBiz Group for anyone looking to buy shares inside it, providing additional momentum to our growth strategy and enabling us to put in place additional incentive schemes for our staff.